yhttp/yhttp-dev/README.md

 ## Contribution

 ### Dependencies
-Install `postgreslq` brefore use of this project.
+Install `postgresql` brefore use of this project.
 ```bash
 apt install postgresql
 ```